 - A. Sick leave with pay is not a right which an employee may demand but a privilege granted by the City for the benefit of an employee.
 Sick leave may be granted to an employee absent for work for any of the following reasons: sickness, bodily injury, required physical or dental examinations or treatment, exposure to contagious disease when continuing to work might jeopardize the health of others and for the well care of the immediate family residing in the employee's principle place of residence. - B. Each Department Head may establish an appropriate written notification policy for their department that will best serve the City's interest.
 Unless modified by the Department Head, notification of the desire to use sick leave should be submitted to the employee's supervisor prior to the shift whenever possible, but certainly never later than one half hour after the beginning of the scheduled start time.
 Shift workers must notify the on-duty supervisor/employee at least one hour prior to the beginning of their shift.
-Persons failing to give adequate advance notice will be considered absent without leave and pay will be withheld. - C. A physician's certificate is required for an employee who is out over three (3) consecutive working days unless waived by the Department Head.
+Persons failing to give adequate advance notice will be considered absent without leave and pay will be withheld.

+- C. A physician's certificate is required for an employee who is out over three (3) consecutive working days unless waived by the Department Head.
 In all cases, a sick leave request must be submitted by the employee and approved by the supervisor.
 Excessive absenteeism, tardiness, or the abuse of sick leave will continue to be just cause for progressive disciplinary action. - D. Sick leave shall be accumulated at the rate of one (1) day per month of service or twelve (12) days per completed year of service for full time regular and probationary employees.
 Sick leave shall be earned in any month in which an employee shall have worked or shall have been on leave with pay for at least one-half (1/2) of the scheduled workdays.
-Effective 07/01/2000 the maximum number of sick days an employee may accrue is unlimited. - E. Part time regular employees hired prior to July 1, 2012 working twenty (20) or more hours per week shall accumulate sick leave at one half the rate for full time employees.
-Part time employees shall earn sick leave in any month in which they have worked or have been on leave with pay for at least one-half (1/2) of the scheduled workdays.
-Part-time regular employees hired on or after July 1, 2012 who work thirty (30) or more per week shall accumulate sick leave at one half the rate of full time employees.

-- F. Sick leave shall be taken by eligible employees in minimum increments of one half (1/2) hour.
+Effective 07/01/2000 the maximum number of sick days an employee may accrue is unlimited. - E. Part time employees shall earn sick leave in any month in which they have worked or have been on leave with pay for at least one-half (1/2) of the scheduled workdays.
+Part-time regular employees who work thirty (30) or more hours per week shall accumulate sick leave at one half the rate of full time employees. - F. Sick leave shall be taken by eligible employees in minimum increments of one half (1/2) hour.
 Upon implementation with other employee groups, sick leave shall be recorded in 15 minute increments.
 The use of sick leave may require verification by the City from the first hour used as deemed appropriate by the Department Head.
 Excessive absenteeism, tardiness, or the abuse of sick leave will continue to be just cause for progressive disciplinary action. - G. For the purposes of Police Communications Operators assigned to 12-hour shifts, all references to accruement of sick time, vacation time, bereavement time, and any other reference to a "day" worked shall remain the same as the original contract with the understanding that the term "day" refers to 8 hours and not 12.